PlainS1ght/The_Salamanca_Proyect/README.md

    * Game graphics can be fun to play around with but we can't forget this moto: "To be played by anybody, graphics are secondary and fun is eternal", so they can and will be sacrificed if a low end gaming plataform can't execute the game in a playable state.
 Of coursr only after throwing all performance trics first so that it can be run.
    * Game should be able to run optimaly on both original release plataforms (Windows and Linux)
    * All stages of the game will be separated and tested and afterwards tested in conjuction (Including dungeons).
 If no bugs are detected for the full game, and ONLY THEN, a release date will be anounced and a marketing campain will be lunched.
-   * These maxims mast be upholded for all games developed by this studio.
+   * These maxims mast be upholded for all games developed by this studio (Fun in Plain Sight).